-Tahiti offers; exciting scuba diving, beautiful smiling people, amazing flora and fauna in a riot of colours.
-Fascinating history, culture and tradition, exotic tastes of cuisine and tropical fruit, and the famous pearls, the jewel of the islands...
+Tahiti offers; exciting scuba diving and surfing, beautiful smiling people and amazing flora and fauna in a riot of colours.
+The fascinating history, culture and tradition, exotic tastes of french cuisine with a tropical twist and of course the famous black pearls combine to create an ideal yacht charter destination with something for everyone.

 The islands of French Polynesia are a semi-autonomous French overseas territory.
 People speak French, Tahitian and other Polynesian languages.
-Most people are Christian.
-Most people are Polynesian or a mix of Polynesian and European.
-There are also many East Asians and some French people.
+The majority of the population are Polynesian or a mix of Polynesian and European with the main religion being christianity.
 The traditions, cuisine, merchandise and other aspects of culture have a fascinating fusion of European and Pacific influences.

-The Society Islands: Consisting of the Windward and Leeward Islands, the Society Islands are high tropical islands which offer fantastic cruising, diving and nightlife.
+The Society Islands: Consisting of the Windward and Leeward Islands, the Society Islands are high tropical islands which offer fantastic cruising, diving, shoreside activities and nightlife.
 They are the most visited of all the islands with Tahiti being the largest.
 This group also includes the famous islands of Moorea, Huahine, Raiatea, Tahaa, Bora Bora and Maupiti.
 Each island is remarkable in its own way with spectacular scenery from every vantage point.
 A 7 to 10 day cruise from Tahiti allows a leisurely paced itinerary throughout this beautiful group of islands.
+We recommend travelling in the direction from Tahiti to Bora Bora as this goes with the trade winds and offers very comfortable cruising.

 The Marquesas: Around ten islands form the Marquesas group, located approx 700 miles NE of Tahiti.
-These islands of jagged mountain peaks feature stunning natural scenery.
+These islands of jagged mountain peaks feature stunning natural scenery and offer arguable the best game fishing in French Polynesia.
 Very remote and untouched, you won't find many who have ventured into the area.
 Unlike the other areas of French Polynesia, the Marquesas are steep islands without a barrier reef.
 The most well known are Nuku Hiva, Hiva Oa, Ua Pou and Ua Huka.
-The great advantage to the Marquesas is that you can land your private jet there!

-The Austral Archipelago: Situated far to the south, the Austral Archipelago includes high islands with nature in the wild.
+The Austral Archipelago: Situated far to the south, the Austral Archipelago includes high islands with plenty of wildlife.
 A special attraction on the Australs occurs every year from June to October when whales meet in the warm shallow waters.

 The Gambier Archipelago: Remote and very beautiful, the Gambiers consisting of the high island of Mangareva and its fringe of islands which are the eroded remains of its former gigantic crater.
-The Gambiers have many large pearl farms.
+The Gambiers have many large pearl farms and are another great destination for game fishing.

 Activities and events include an array of sporting events, such as running, surfing, canoe races and many more, various traditional dance and music festivals and shows (including the famous ‘Heiva' festival in July), wildlife watching (turtles or rays, for instance) and numerous art and cultural exhibitions covering all sorts of topics from the painting of Gauguin to traditional tattoo designs.